Tickets can be purchased at the ticket office of the monumental complex or online.

 Groups and Guides

 Tour guides are required to communicate the presence of their group at the entrance and to equip them with radio systems if the group is made up of 5 or more.
-The rental service for radio-systems in Santa Croce is currently suspended; therefore, groups must be equipped before entrance.
+Radio systems can be rented at the ticket office before the visit.